Best Things To Do In Buenos Aires

 Visitors can take guided tours of the presidential palace to explore its various chambers and rooms, including the famous Yellow Room or its Bicentennial Museum.
 The intricate architecture and interior design of the Casa Rosada is breathtaking, and one can easily spend hours gazing at it.
 And you can enjoy this visual spectacle at 100 Paseo Colon Avenue.

-7. Take a ride on its traditional trains
+7. Hop on their traditional trains

 Buenos Aires Subway| ©K.B.L.
 Luccia-1.000 pic